 As your audience begins to grow and you deal with more invoices, automated invoicing will become a godsend for your company.

-Speaking of forgetting about things, that’s what CRM notifications are for.
+Speaking of forgetting about things, that’s what CRM system notifications are for.

-These automated notifications will keep everyone within your company up to date about their latest and most urgent tasks, including your sales reps and your customer service team.
+These automated notifications will keep everyone within your company up to date about their latest and most urgent tasks, including marketing tasks, customer support tasks, and sales calls.

 You can choose which notifications your staff receives and when, such as notifications to follow up with a lead or reminders that a sales call is coming up in 10 minutes.